verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Another day older and deeper in debt.
 - [ ] Sometimes, I'm obsessed with the stupidest of things.
 How do I rationalize a salt shaker holder?
 - [ ] Thinly veiled conduit for my philosophical opinions.
 - [ ] I hope this email blows your tits clean off
+- [ ] I hope this email finds you before I do.